 In 2015 the United Nations introduced its 17 Sustainable Development Goals (SDG).

 Included in these goals is Education for Sustainable development (ESD), which features the aim to protect the environment and promote sustainability through teaching and learning.
 In England, those Sustainable Education objectives are reflected through the Early Years Foundation Stage (EYFS 2021), and in Essex, they form part of our Early Years and Childcare Strategy.

-skills they will need to fulfil this role.
+Children are the future stewards of the planet, and we must teach them the skills they will need to fulfil this role.